jpmondet/devnet_training/automapping/README.md

 Or

 - Leverage datas already stored in something like cacti as weathermap did... (but clearly not an ideal solution since cacti doesn't have a proper API)

+## Next steps

+- Have a better storage than raw files (https://github.com/couchbase-guides/python-sdk ? )